amlane/be-boilerplate/README.md

 - Within the 'route' directory create 2 files named: `model.js` and `router.js`
 - Please review the `model.js` and `router.js` files that include the basic helper and CRUD functions.

+## For a server with login/register new user, visit: https://github.com/amlane/webauth-iii-guided

 ## <p align="center">< -------- after forking and cloning this repo ----------></p>